Three elderly women by the sea, all seen from the back and wearing bath robes.

 Sweden’s elderly care system aims to help people live independent lives.

 Health and social care for the elderly are important parts of Swedish welfare policy.
 Of Sweden’s 10.5 million inhabitants, 20 per cent have passed the standard retirement age of 65.
 This number is projected to rise to 23 per cent by 2040.
+Here's a brief introduction to elderly care in Sweden.

 High life expectancy

-Life expectancy in Sweden is among the highest in the world: 81.34 years for men and close to 84.73 years for women.
+Life expectancy in Sweden is among the highest in the world: 81.58 years for men and close to 84.9 years for women.
 More than 5 per cent of Sweden’s population are aged 80 or older.
 Since more and more citizens in this age group are in good health, their care requirements have declined since the 1980s.

 Largely funded by taxes

-Elderly care is governed by the Social Services Act (link in Swedish) and is mainly the responsibility of the municipalities.
+Elderly care in Sweden is governed by the Social Services Act (link in Swedish) and is mainly the responsibility of the municipalities.
 Swedish elderly care is largely funded by municipal taxes and government grants.
 Healthcare costs paid by the elderly themselves are subsidised.

 The right to live together